Holly McKenzie (she/her)

 *Clothier, S. (2002).
 Bones would rain from the sky: Deepening our relationships with dogs.
 New York: Warner Books, p.
 49

-If you are interested in learning more about me scroll down to find information on my Education as well as selections of my Academic Publications, Academic Conference Presentations and my Community Presentations and Products.
+If you are interested in learning more about me scroll down to find information on my Education as well as selections of my Academic Publications and my Community and Public Scholarship.

 - PhD in Interdisciplinary Studies, University of British Columbia, Vancouver BC